benwilcock/spring-cloud-stream-demo/docs/index.md

 Upon inspection of the code you'll notice that this repository consists of two microservices.
 The first microservice (in the `/loansource` folder) acts as the source of event messages.
 These events are Loan applications similar to what you'd see in the world of banking and finance.
 Each Loan application has a "name" and an "amount" associated with it, and a "status" which is set to `PENDING` at first.
 The second microservice (in the `/loancheck` folder) is a loan event processor which checks these loan requests and sorts them into `APPROVED` or `DECLINED` states.

-To run the demo, follow the 5 steps outlined below.
+To run the demo, follow the instructions below.

 ### Step 1: Start the Messaging Servers

-We've included a `docker-compose` configuration which will start both the [Kafka][kafka-project] and the [RabbitMQ][rabbit-project] servers at the same time and then leave them running in the background.

 In a fresh terminal window, go to the root folder of the project and issue the following command.